Asian/Pacific/American Institute at NYU, Gallery

 Grief Garden is an immersive interpretation of Khaty Xiong’s poem, “On Visiting the Franklin Park Conservatory & Botanical Gardens,” which embarks on the author’s journey into the afterlife in search of her recently deceased mother.
 In the garden, visitors are invited to rest and meditate on personal and collective loss.
-Flower and fauna from both the garden of Xiong’s mother and the Franklin Park Conservatory are represented, with some designated pieces serving as paper templates for guests to write messages, addressed to those lost.
-These messages will be added to the garden trellises with the hope of growing a conversation around the ways we engage grief, and providing an opportunity for shared catharsis.
+Flora and fauna from the garden of Xiong’s mother and the Franklin Park Conservatory are represented, and include designated pieces on which visitors can write messages to those lost.
+These messages will be added to the garden trellises with the hope of cultivating a conversation around the ways we engage grief, and providing an opportunity for shared catharsis.

 A collaboration between the Asian/Pacific/American Institute at NYU, Poetry Foundation, Smithsonian Asian Pacific American Center, and visitors, this installation was originally slated to open in our gallery in April 2020.
-Postponed due to the pandemic, it now takes on new, deeper resonance.
+Postponed due to the pandemic, it now takes on new resonance.

-Listen to Khaty Xiong, the A/P/A Institute at NYU Spring 2022 Artist-in-Residence, read, “On Visiting the Franklin Park Conservatory & Botanical Gardens”
+Listen to Khaty Xiong read, “On Visiting the Franklin Park Conservatory & Botanical Gardens”

-Note on public health and accessibility: At present, our gallery is open only to current NYU staff, students, and faculty.
-All visitors will be asked to show an NYU ID and Daily Screener green pass upon entry.
+Note on public health and accessibility: Our gallery is open to current NYU staff, students, and faculty, and approved campus visitors (more details below).
+All guests will be asked to show an NYU ID and Daily Screener green pass upon entry.
 This venue has an elevator and is accessible for wheelchair users.
 Restrooms are single-stall, and all gender.
-If you need any accommodations, please email email@example.com.
+If you need any accommodations, please email firstname.lastname@example.org.

-Class visits: To arrange for a class visit to the gallery, please email firstname.lastname@example.org with your preferred visit dates and times, and the size of your group.
+Class and group visits: To arrange for a class or group visit to the gallery, please email firstname.lastname@example.org with your preferred visit dates and times, and the size of your group (max.
+20 individuals).

 *Gallery hours are subject to change.